kgish/gishtech.com/README.md

 </div>
 ```

-Where the class `jumbotron` will have a background image covering the whole `div` like this:
+Where the class `jumbotron` will have a background image covering the whole `div` as defined by the styling:

 ```css
 /* app/styles/main.scss */